 Half a litre of oil will cover an acre of surface water.
 If every one of the 700,000 boats in BC spilled just 1⁄2 litre, the oil slick would cover over 2800 square kilometres.
 Every drop counts!

-Report All Spills!
+Spills aren't Slick Report All Spills!

 It's the law to report all spills, regardless of how small